 Carnival is the perfect opportunity for locals and visitors to taste traditional food, like sweet chiacchiere, available in the city’s pastry shops (called pasticcerie in Italian).

 There were a lot of activities at Duomo Square to celebrate the Carnival in Milan last weekend.
-Some of the activities included street parade with clowns, jugglers and music.
+Some of the activities included a street parade with clowns, jugglers, and music.

-Take a look at the fanfare beautifully captured by Semo Paja Photography:
+Take a look at the fanfare at Milano Carnival beautifully captured by Semo Paja Photography:

 All pictures and Video by Semo Paja Photography